-Prime Big Deal Days – or Prime Day 2 – is due to run from Tuesday, October 10 through Wednesday, October 11, 2023, and is likely to see a return to the kind of discounts that we saw back in July and could be as big as those during Black Friday.
+Prime Big Deal Days – or Prime Day 2 – ran from Tuesday, October 10 through Wednesday, October 11, 2023, and saw a return to the kind of discounts that we saw back in July and as big as those during Black Friday.

 The deals are exclusive to Prime members and the number of bargains on offer run into the many hundreds, all across multiple categories, including tech, home, lifestyle, and fitness.

-While most deals won't start until the event itself, Amazon does offer regular daily deals outside of its main sale events.
+While most of the deals are now over, some still remain and we've picked out some of the best offers below.
 Plus, if you're looking to buy now, you can get more money off your purchases using these Amazon discount codes.

-- Browse all Amazon Prime Day deals in the USA
+- Browse all Amazon deals in the USA

 - Free Grubhub+ membership: Prime members get 1 year's Grubhub+ for free